Scroll and Key

-The Scroll and Key Society is a secret society, founded in 1842 at Yale University, in New Haven, Connecticut.
-It is one of the oldest Yale secret societies and reputedly the wealthiest.
-The society is one of the reputed "Big Three" societies at Yale, along with Skull and Bones and Wolf's Head.
+The Scroll and Key Society is a secret society at Yale University in New Haven, Connecticut.
+Founded in 1842, it is one of the oldest Yale secret societies and is reputedly the wealthiest.
 Each spring the society admits 15 rising seniors to participate in its activities and carry on its traditions.

 History

-Scroll and Key was established by John Addison Porter, with aid from several members of the Class of 1842 (including Leonard Case Jr. and Theodore Runyon) and a member of the Class of 1843 (William L. Kingsley), after disputes over elections to Skull and Bones Society.
-Kingsley is the namesake of the alumni organization, the Kingsley Trust Association (KTA), incorporated years after its founding.
+Scroll and Key was established in 1841 by twelve members of the class of 1842 after dissatisfaction over elections to Skull and Bones Society.
+Its founders included John Addison Porter, Leonard Case Jr., Theodore Runyon, and William L. Kingsley.
+After ten years, the number of members was expanded to fifteen.